Relintai/pandemonium_engine_docs/engine_development/cpp/configuring_an_ide/visual_studio.md

-- Open the **Debugging** section and under **Command Arguments** add two new arguments: the `-e` flag opens the editor instead of the project manager, and the `--path` argument tells the executable to open the specified project (must be provided as an *absolute* path to the project root, not the `project.godot` file).
+- Open the **Debugging** section and under **Command Arguments** add two new arguments: the `-e` flag opens the editor instead of the project manager, and the `--path` argument tells the executable to open the specified project (must be provided as an *absolute* path to the project root, not the `project.pandemonium` file).

 .. figure:: img/vs_3_debug_command_line.png)
    :align: center